halya-maker/cybersecurity-portfolio/Projects/sql-security-analysis/README.md

 ![Task 3](./screenshots/task-3.png)

-## 🔍 Retrieve employees in Marketing
+## Task 4: Retrieve employees in Marketing

 Employee machines in the Marketing department located in East offices needed to be updated.